PLAN A PERFECT NORTHERN ITALY ITINERARY (7-14 DAYS)

 - Admire the Verona Arena.
-Older than the Colesseum in Rome and located right next to the Piazza Bra, it is a must-see place.
+Older than the Colosseum in Rome and located right next to the Piazza Bra, it is a must-see place in Verona.

 - Visit Juliet´s house and balcony and experience some real tourist crowds.

-- Stroll the Aldige River for a nice and less crowded place along the pretty Aldige River.
+- Stroll the Adige River and enjoy a less crowded place along the water.
 And look out for some of the pretty bridges you will find along the way.

 Where to Stay in Verona

-We, unfortunately, did only a day trip but if I could change back the hands of time, I would stay at least one night in Verona – it was much more beautiful than expected, and with 10 days in Northern Italy, you could stay at least the night so you can spend your evening there, too.
+We, unfortunately, did only a day trip,, but if I could turn back the hands of time, I would stay at least one night in Verona.
+It was much more beautiful than expected, and with 10 days in Northern Italy, you could stay at least the night so you can spend your evening there, too.